 – Owner leases the land for a period of 99 years.
 (Gambians only) This lease is automatically renewed.

 – Is considered as a lease but ownership from month to month Are there restrictions to the use of the land?
-In Gambia there is a TDA (Tourist Destination Area) restriction which means there can be no residential property be build or used as within this area.
+In the Gambia, there is a TDA (Tourist Destination Area) restriction which means there can be no residential property be build or used within this area.

 Are all related taxes and duties paid?

 It is important to check and verify if all taxes and or duties are paid by the current owner.
 If not you will be the one that has to pay these AFTER you bought the property.